gersteinlab/BioCoder/README.md

 # Project Structure

 The repository comprises of 4 main parts: evaluation, inference, parsing, and data.
+We use the data folder to store results between each step in the operations.
+Ensure that each step is run from the root directory, i.e. `python3 parsing/parse.py` and not `cd parsing && python3 parse.py` in order to avoid issues with relative paths.

 Each section is described below.

-# Parsing
+## Parsing

 The parsing section contains the code used to analyze, parse, and extract functions from the repositories.